MohammedHassan07/QuadB-Assignment/README.md

 ## Description
 When the page loads it fetch the data from the server
 Server get the data from other site and store it into MySQL database

+## Specification
+The client side is build using HTM, CSS and Javascript and rendered from
+the server using handlebars (hbs)
+The backend is implemented in Node.Js, Express.Js and Prisma is used
+as a ORM to store the data in MySQL

+## Note
+To run the project you need to create the .env with entries of
+PORT and URL of the database